-Difference between paragraph and essay writing Base Paragraph Essay Composition It is a composition of at least 3-5 sentences.
+Difference between paragraph and essay writing

+Base Paragraph Essay Composition It is a composition of at least 3-5 sentences.
 It is composed of multiple paragraphs.
 Focus A paragraph focuses on one topic.
 It is focused on a much larger topic than a paragraph.
 Parts Paragraph introduces the topic with the first sentence that supports details and a conclusion.
 An essay introduces the topic by the paragraph i.e. introduction paragraph, body paragraph, and a concluding paragraph.
 Length It is generally short, maybe of one sentence and having a specific theme.
 An essay is lengthier than paragraph.
 It takes more time.
 Relationship A paragraph cannot be written without sentences.
 An essay can't be completed without using the paragraph.

-A paragraph ends with a concluding

-Conclusion sentence that states the basic points paragraph that summarizes the content

-of the paragraph. of the essay.
+Conclusion A paragraph ends with a concluding sentence that states the basic points of the paragraph.
+An essay ends with a conclusion paragraph that summarizes the content of the essay.